anywhichway/examplify/README.md

 `examplify` will also process code blocks marked as `!html` after the Markdown has been parsed.

+You can use this in a browser if your server does not support `examplify`.

 Pass a `document` object or any `HTMLElement` to `examplify`.
 All code blocks matching `code[class*='language-!html']` will be processed.
 The internals will be inserted immediately after the code block as HTML and the class will be changed to `language-html`.
 Any `<script>` elements will be executed.